ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

     .UsePersistedQueryPipeline();
 ```

 With the new configuration API, we also reworked the ASP.NET Core integration to use the endpoints API.
-It now is very easy to just apply the Hot Chocolate server to a routing configuration.
+It now is effortless to apply the Hot Chocolate server to a routing configuration.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)